BerlinhouseLabs/the-bot/README.md

 ## 🚀 What is BerlinBot?

-BerlinBot is an AI-powered Telegram assistant designed for community groups.
-It leverages advanced LLMs, Notion knowledge, and persistent memory to answer questions, summarize discussions, and provide insights—all within your Telegram group.
+BerlinBot is an open source AI-powered Telegram assistant designed for community groups.
+It leverages advanced LLMs (Azure OpenAI via LangChain), Notion knowledge, persistent memory, and a community knowledge graph to answer questions, summarize discussions, and provide insights—all within your Telegram group.

 **Key Features:**

-- **AI Q&A:** Ask questions in your group, get answers powered by OpenAI and Notion.
+- **AI Q&A:** Ask questions in your group, get answers powered by Azure OpenAI, Notion, and vector search.
-- **Persistent Memory:** All messages and members are stored in Zep for context-aware responses.
+- **Persistent Memory & Knowledge Graph:** All messages and members are stored in Supabase and Zep for context-aware responses and relationship reasoning.
+- **Ontology:** Models users, projects, events, interests, and their relationships for advanced community insights.
 - **Easy Telegram Integration:** Add BerlinBot to your group and start chatting.
-- **Health Checks & Background Tasks:** Production-ready with health endpoints and scheduled jobs.
+- **Health Checks:** Production-ready with health endpoints.
-- **Cloud Native:** Deployable on Vercel, AWS, or your own infrastructure.
+- **Cloud Native:** Deployable on your own infrastructure, Docker, or any Node.js-compatible cloud.

 ---